ericqu/LinearRegression.jl/README.md

 - The function to predict values have been renamed.
 Now there is a function to predict in-sample values and one to predict out-of-sample values.
 - It is possible to generate, through Vega-lite, some plot about the regression being studied.
 - "contrasts" following the same syntax as GLM can be passed as a parameter to the ```regress``` function
-- it is possible to request some test about normality of the residuals and heteroscedasticity (this relies on the HypothesisTests package)
+- It is possible to request some test about normality of the residuals and heteroscedasticity (this relies on the HypothesisTests package)
-- The documentation is started